Jaguar XE – The Worst New Car I’ve Had -Ever!

 - Now this isn’t a warranty job anymore because it isn’t Jaguar UK’s fault, it is the fault of an independent dealer.
 Lancaster Reading took over a week to get any response out of Stratstone Swansea who denied all knowledge or responsibility.

-- The whole saga was complicated by the fact that Lancaster Jaguar Reading service department only answer the phone 50% of the time and if you leave a message it doesn’t reach the person you are trying to reach.
+- The whole saga was complicated by the fact that Lancaster Jaguar Reading service department only answer the phone 50% of the time and if you leave a message, either with a seemingly live person or on the answer phone, it doesn’t get to the person you are trying to reach.

 - Eventually Jaguar UK told them just to fix it but it still took 5 weeks with NO courtesy car